 In general, water quality within the Rangitāiki River catchment ranges from fair to excellent.
 However monitoring results are showing high concentrations of bacteria and Nitrogen in parts of the catchment and trends of decreasing water quality.
-These changes affect the suitability of waterways within the catchment for contact recreation and in certain areas used as sources for safe drinking water.
+These changes affect the suitability of waterways within the catchment for contact recreation and in certain areas used as sources of safe drinking water. following periods of heavy rain the level of bacteria within in the Rangitāiki River exceeds water quality standards for contact recreation and drinking.
 Water quality degradation is affected by a range of land uses and land management practices in the catchment.